 This section reports simulation results, obtained from a New Keynesian model that features external habit formation in consumption, variable capacity utilization, investment adjustment costs, and monopolistic competition in the production.
 Sticky prices and sticky wages are modeled using the framework of Calvo (1983) and Yun (1996).
 Government spending directly enters the household's utility function as a complement to private consumption.
-As shown by Linnemann and Schabert (2004) and Leeper et al. (2017), this specification turns out to help reconcile theory and empirical evidence.
-Monetary authority is assumed to follow a Taylor rule, while fiscal rules are specified with a feedback to government debt as described in Leeper et al. (2017).
-Theoretical model specifications, calibration methods, and model solutions are discussed in Appendix including calibrated parameter values reported in Table 1.
+As shown by Linnemann and Schabert (2004) and Leeper et al. (2017), this specification helps reconcile theory and empirical evidence regarding the consumption response to government spending shocks.
+Monetary authority is assumed to follow a Taylor rule, while fiscal rules are specified with a feedback to government debt similar to those of Leeper et al. (2017).
+Because the model is a fairly standard New Keynesian DSGE model, we leave a full description and derivations of the model in the Appendix including calibrated parameter values in Table B1.
+Here we focus on how we incorporate our definitions of policy regimes into the model.